0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 Upon restarting the system and running a sample audio capture application, we can examine our driver's output.

-> I will not paste the entire log here, as there are actually hundereds of IOCTLs in play, most of them related to audio format negotiation (adjust per tim osr thread)
+> There are hundereds of IOCTLs in play, most of them related to audio format negotiation (adjust per tim osr thread)
 >
 > Nevertheless, after some reserach - these are the requests I found to be worth mentioning